DittmannAxel/iotedge-industrial-service-bus/src/simple/README.md

 This section refers to the folder structure under `src/simple`.

 - `src/simple/deployment` contains all deployment scripts
-- `src/simple/iotedge` contains a Nats implementation as well as deployment manifests
+- `src/simple/iotedge` contains a NATS implementation as well as deployment manifests

 ## Implementation Details

 This demo implementation is based on [Azure IoT Edge](https://docs.microsoft.com/en-us/azure/iot-edge/about-iot-edge) and revolves around the concept of Readers and Writers.
 In fact these roles are represented by IoT Edge modules, the `ISBWriter` and `ISBReader` respectively.
-The _Writer_ is responsible for reading data from a simulated PLC via OPC UA and __writing__ this data into the ISB using [Dapr](https://dapr.io/) [PubSub](https://github.com/dapr/samples/tree/master/4.pub-sub).
+The _Writer_ is responsible for reading data from a simulated Modbus Device and __writing__ this data into the ISB using [Dapr](https://dapr.io/) [PubSub](https://github.com/dapr/samples/tree/master/4.pub-sub).
-The _Reader_ on the other hand is responsible for __reading__ data from the ISB, again using Dapr PubSub, and forwarding it to IoT Hub.
+The _Reader_ on the other hand is responsible for __reading__ data from the ISB, again using Dapr PubSub and forwarding this data to a local SQL Database.
+We use [Grafana](https://grafana.com/) to visualize the incoming data stored in the database.

 The following diagram shows the interaction between different IoT Edge modules and Dapr.
 In the demo setup `ISBReader` and `ISBWriter` modules are deployed to different IoT Edge nodes for the sake of demonstration (see [deployment diagram](deployment/img/deployment.PNG)).